followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/99 How To/Add Bower Packages to a VS ASP.NET MVC and ASP.NET Core MVC App.md

-The Visual Studio 2015 MVC 5 Web Application template supports Bower out of the box.
-Follow the steps below to add the DevExtreme libraries to an MVC 5 application using Bower.
+Since edition 2015, Visual Studio supports Bower out of the box.
+Follow the steps below to add the DevExtreme libraries to an MVC application using Bower.

 1. Open the *bower.json* file located in the root folder of your application project.